farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

   --announce-server-name <name>         Server name announced to peers, useful if SSL/TLS enabled. (default: "none") --direct-peers <peer-multiaddrs...>   A list of peers for libp2p to directly peer with (default: []) --rpc-rate-limit <number>             RPC rate limit for peers specified in rpm.
 Set to -1 for none. (default: 20k/min)

+Snapshots Options:
+  --enable-snapshot-to-s3               Enable daily snapshots to be uploaded to S3. (default: disabled) --s3-snapshot-bucket <bucket>         The S3 bucket to upload snapshots to --disable-snapshot-sync               Disable syncing from snapshots. (default: enabled)

+Metrics:
+  --statsd-metrics-server <host>        The host to send statsd metrics to, eg "127.0.0.1:8125". (default: disabled)

 Debugging Options:
   --gossip-metrics-enabled              Generate tracing and metrics for the gossip network. (default: disabled)